souljazzfunk/Amazon_Ranking/README.md

 # Amazon Product Ranking Scraper

 This project is a Python script that scrapes Amazon product ranking data.
-It is capable of retrieving ranking data for specific categories and taking screenshots for those products that fall under the top 15 ranks.
+It is capable of retrieving ranking data for specific categories and taking screenshots.

 ## Features

-- Fetch Amazon product ranking data and stores them in a CSV file.
+- Fetches Amazon product ranking data and stores them in a CSV file.
 - Takes screenshots for products that are in the top 10 ranks (or within the range you like) in their categories.
 - Resilient to network failures with retry mechanisms.